CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Task 1: Enzyme Classification

 \textbf{Splits for Task 1. } Task 1 can be framed as evaluating how models generalize toward unseen sequences with different types of difficulty, visualized in Appendix Figure \ref{fig:extrapolation}A. The train-test splits for Task 1 are summarized in Table \ref{table:task1_splits}.

-\begin{itemize} \item \textit{<30\%}, \textit{30-50\%}, \textit{50-70\%}, and \textit{70-90\%} \textit{identity} splits: these four test splits contain sequences with sequence identities falling in the respective range, to sequences in the training set.
+\begin{itemize} \item \textit{<30\%} and \textit{30-50\%} \textit{identity} splits: these two test splits contain sequences with sequence identities falling in the respective range, to sequences in the training set by using clustering (Section \ref{sec:appendix_splitting}).
 Sequence identity is related to the normalized Levenshtein distance between two sequences.
-Natural sequences with high (>50\%) sequence identity at the protein sequence level are likely to share function.
-It is expected that the lower the sequence identity, the more difficult it is to assign functional annotation. \item \textit{previously misclassified (Price et al.)} \citep{price_mutant_2018} split: challenging to assign because some have low sequence identity to other proteins, and many may lie near activity cliffs, where function can change sharply in sequence space. \item \textit{promiscuous} split: in this study, we define promiscuous enzymes as those mapping to multiple EC numbers (thus lying on multiple activity peaks).
+Natural sequences with high (>40\%) sequence identity at the protein sequence level are likely to share function \citep{rost}.
+It is expected that the lower the sequence identity, the more difficult it is to assign functional annotation. \item \textit{previously misclassified (Price et al.)} \citep{price_mutant_2018} split: challenging to assign because some have low sequence identity to other proteins, and many may lie near "activity cliffs" (Figure \ref{fig:extrapolation}), a region where function can change sharply in sequence space. \item \textit{promiscuous} split: in this study, we define promiscuous enzymes as those mapping to multiple EC numbers (thus lying on multiple activity peaks).
 These enzymes are particularly interesting for enzyme engineers, as new-to-nature activity can be found in between activity peaks \citep{yang_opportunities_2024}. \end{itemize}

 For Task 1, the training split is constructed by holding out all of the pooled sequences in the test splits.
-The classification output vocabulary (EC numbers) is closed rather than open.
+The classification output vocabulary (EC numbers) is closed rather than open, so EC numbers in the test sets are present in the train sets.
 We verify that sequences in the test sets generally fall within the expected sequence identities, relative to the training set (Figure \ref{fig:similarity}A).
 Notably, the \textit{Price} test set has a wide distribution of sequence identities, while the \textit{promiscuous} test set has high sequence similarity to the training set.
 The sequences in the test splits are distributed generally evenly across all different EC numbers (Figure \ref{fig:piechart} in Appendix).
 More details can be found in Appendix \ref{sec:appendix_splitting}.